cuthbertLab/music21/music21/doc/html/_sources/overviewStreams.txt

 The :class:`~music21.stream.Stream` object and its many subclasses offer the fundamental container of music21 objects.
 As a container like a Python list (or an array in some languages), a Stream can be used to hold objects.
 These objects can be ordered in more than one way, or treated as an unordered collection.
 Objects stored in a Stream can be spaced in time; each stored object can have an offset from the beginning of the Stream.
 Streams, further, can store and offset other Streams, permitting a wide variety of nested, ordered, and timed structures.

 Commonly used subclasses of Streams include the :class:`~music21.stream.Score`, :class:`~music21.stream.Part`, and :class:`~music21.stream.Measure`.
 As should be clear, any time we want to collect and contain a group of music21 objects, we do so in a Stream.
 Streams can, of course, be used for less conventional organizational structures.
-We frequently will build and pass around temporary Streams, as doing so gives us access to wide variety of tools for extracting, processing, and manipulating objects on the Stream.
+We frequently will build and pass around temporary Streams, as doing so gives us access to a wide variety of tools for extracting, processing, and manipulating objects on the Stream.

 A critical feature of music21's design is that one music21 object can be simultaneously stored (or, more accurately, referenced) in more than one Stream.
 For examples, we might have numerous :class:`~music21.stream.Measure` Streams contained in a :class:`~music21.stream.Part` Stream.
 If we extract a region of this Part (using the :meth:`~music21.stream.Stream.getMeasureRange` method), we get a new Stream containing the specified Measures.
 We have not actually created new Measures or their components; the output Stream simply has references to the same objects.
 Changes made to Measures in this output Stream will be simultaneously reflected in Measures in the source Part.